Orpheus, Monteverdi and the Opera

 )

 played by the orchestra.
-In the following of the opera the orchestra plays an important role as well.
-There are many ritornello’s, short instrumental passages: (mp3source
+During the entire opera the orchestra continues to play an important role.
+There are many ritornellos, short instrumental passages: (mp3source

 Monteverdi l'Orfeo